MagGomesu/Paragon/README.md

 ## Features

 - **Real-time Performance Tracking**: Keep an eye on your current, last, and best pulls.
-- **Sleek Design**: Featuring animations like `fadeInEffect` and neon light effects.
-- **Customizable Appearance**: Modify the overlay's appearance to match your preferences.
+- **Minimalist Design**: Nobody likes a cluttered screen, when you enter combat the UI goes transparent

 ## Installation